 3. BUDDY UP.

-Carpooling is important, though current times make it tricker than ever.
-When safe, experts generally agree that flying carries a slightly lighter carbon footprint than driving, at least when at full capacity.
+Carpooling is important, experts generally agree that flying carries a slightly lighter carbon footprint than driving, at least when at full capacity.
 While airplanes do use more fuel than earthbound vehicles, the headcount typically brings the overall average down.
 One important exception: when full, multi-passenger vehicles can average out just fine.
-So, if you’re wondering how to live more sustainably, consider inviting a few more homies along on your next camping trip*.
+So, if you’re wondering how to live more sustainably, consider pairing down vehicles and riding with your buddies on your next camping trip.

 4. WASH UP.